Zionism: Birth of Zionism

-At this point, Zionism remained a scattered movement.
-In the 1890s, Herzl infused Zionism with a practical urgency and worked to unify the various strands of the movement.
-The title of Herzl's 1896 manifesto providing the ideological basis for Zionism, Der Judenstaat, is typically translated as The Jewish State.
-Herzl sought to establish a state where Jews would be the majority and as a result, politically dominant.
-Ahad Ha'am, the founder of cultural Zionism, criticized the lack of Jewish cultural activity and creativity in Herzl's envisioned state, which Ha'am referred to as "the state of the Jews".
-He pointed to the envisioned European and German culture of the state where Jews were simply the transmitters of imperialist culture rather than producers or creators of culture.
+A key event that put the modern Zionist movement in motion was the Dreyfus affair, which erupted in France in 1894.
+The case had a profound impact on Central and Western European Jews.
+Among those who witnessed the event was Herzl.

+In his 1896 manifesto Der Judenstaat ("The Jewish State"), Herzl sought to establish a state in which Jews would form the majority and therefore be politically dominant.
 Like Pinsker, Herzl saw antisemitism as a reality that could only be addressed by the territorial concentration of Jews in a Jewish state.

-Herzl's project was purely secular; the selection of Palestine, after considering other locations, was motivated by the credibility the name would give to the movement.
-From early on, Herzl recognized that Zionism could not succeed without the support of a great power.
-He hoped that his state would support the great powers' interests and would "form part of a defensive wall for Europe in Asia, an outpost of civilization against barbarism."
+His project was secular, the selection of Palestine motivated by the credibility the name would give to the movement.
+From early on, Herzl recognized Zionism could not succeed without the support of a great power.
+He hoped his state would support the great powers' interests and "form part of a defensive wall for Europe in Asia, an outpost of civilization against barbarism."

+Ahad Ha'am, the founder of cultural Zionism, criticized the lack of Jewish cultural activity and creativity in Herzl's envisioned state, which Ha'am called "the state of the Jews" rather than a Jewish state.
+He was aware of the existence of the Arab population and believed mass Jewish colonization and statehood would result in domination over the Arabs rather than renewal of the Jewish soul.
+He believed the recovery of a Jewish identity through national cultural revival should be Zionism's priority, rather than statehood, and that a Jewish center in Palestine could exist harmoniously with the Arab population and serve rather than replace the diaspora.

 Herzl's efforts led to the First Zionist Congress at Basel in 1897, which created the Zionist Organization (ZO), renamed in 1960 as World Zionist Organization (WZO), and adopted the Basel Program, which codified the official objective of establishing a legally recognized home for the Jewish people in Palestine.
-The Zionist Organization was to be the main administrative body of the movement and would go on to establish the Jewish Colonial Trust, whose objectives were to encourage European Jewish emigration to Palestine and to assist with the economic development of the colonies.